robinsonkwame/GAIA/README.md

 AWS_BEDROCK_KEY
 ```

-Then run `python -m src/main.py` to launch tests!
+Then run the script as a module with `python -m src.main` to launch tests!